observing/balancerbattle/README.md

 ## Results

 The `http-proxy` lives up to it's name, it proxies requests and does it quite fast.
-But as it's build on top of Node.js it quite heavy on the memory.
+But as it's build on top of Node.js it's quite heavy on the memory.
 Just a simple node process starts with a 12MB of memory.
 For the 10K requests it took around `70mb` of memory.
 The overhead was of the HTTP proxy was about 5 seconds if you compare it to control test.
 The HTTPS test was the slowest of all, but